-These financial statements have been prepared in accordance with International Financial Reporting Standards (IFRS) and applicable requirements of United Arab Emirates laws.
-The UAE Federal Law No. 2 of 2015 ("Companies Law") has come into force on 1 July 2015.
-The Group has complied with the requirements of the Companies Law.
+The consolidated financial statements have been prepared in accordance with International Financial Reporting Standards (IFRS) as issued by the International Accounting Standards Board (IASB) and applicable requirements of the laws of the U.A.E., including the UAE Federal Law No 2 of 2015 ("UAE Companies Law of 2015") and the Decretal Federal Law No. (14) of 2018.